 - Advertising for events is permitted only once the event has been approved by residence life and student engagement.
 This includes online advertising in social media as well as postering, tabling, chalking, and mailbox stufﬁng.

 - Posters are permitted only on bulletin boards not designated for speciﬁc departments or centers.
-Students are encouraged to use the bulletin boards under the walkway along the west wall of Franklin Patterson Hall and the north wall of the Johnson Library, underneath the bridge.
+Students are encouraged to use the bulletin boards under the walkway along the west wall of Franklin Patterson Hall and the north wall of the Harold F. Johnson Library Center, underneath the bridge.
 Posters placed anywhere but upon designated bulletin boards will be removed with no regard to content.

 - Chalking is permitted on any outside ground surface that is exposed to the elements (can be rained or snowed upon) so removal does not require the attention of facilities and grounds staff.
 Chalking is prohibited inside campus buildings and outside on non-ground surfaces including, but not limited to, walls and windows of campus buildings, signs, trees, poles, and other structures.

 - Fundraising may be conducted for the purpose of charitable giving or charitable donations to entities outside of Hampshire College as well as for recognized student groups.
-Any student interested in fundraising is required to obtain authorization from the assistant dean of students for campus leadership and activities for any event where money is exchanged.
-For student group fundraising or events handling cash, campus leadership and activities, working with the controllers office, must have reviewed and approved the student groups cash handling procedures prior to the event.
+Any student interested in fundraising is required to obtain authorization from the assistant dean of students for campus leadership and activities for any fundraising event and/or where money is exchanged.
+For student group fundraising or events handling cash, campus leadership and activities, working with the controller's office, must have reviewed and approved the student groups cash handling procedures prior to the event.